top of page

 Decolonizing Theatre

-In pre-colonial traditions, artists were regarded as sacred ambassadors of the Divine.
-The entire village (from babies to the elderly) would go out to see/ hear/ experience annual ritual theatre which occurred in cyclic relationship to the sun, moon & stars.
-For both artists & audiences, the arts were a practice of re-membering their relationship as part of a greater Whole.
-Artists were sustained through patronage models embedded in
+In pre-colonial traditions, artists were regarded as sacred emissaries of the Divine.
+The entire village - from infants to the elderly - would go out to experience annual ritual theatre which occurred in cyclic relationship to the sun, moon & stars.
+For both artists and audiences, art & theatre were practices of re-membering themselves as part of a greater Whole.
+Furthermore, artists were sustained through patronage models

-the fabric of society, rendering performances free to all.
+embedded in the fabric of society, making performances free for all.

-In contrast to this, in the industrialized, capitalized world, artists find themselves marginalized, as the arts themselves are regarded as an accessory rather than as an intrinsic part of life.
-Theatre is most often the providence of the elite - those who can afford (time & money) to go out and see/consume it.
+In contrast to this, in the industrialized, capitalized world, artists find themselves marginalized, and the arts themselves regarded as an accessory rather than as an intrinsic or sacred part of life.
+Theatre is most often the providence of the elite - those who can afford (time & money) to go out and see/consume it as a temporary escape from daily life.

 These are two starkly different paradigms: